Texas electrician license:

 Texas requires professional electricians to be licensed to perform electrical work on residential and commercial properties.

-What are the different types of electrical licenses in Alabama?
+What are the different types of electrical licenses in Texas?

 Texas electrical license categories include an apprentice electrician license, a residential wireman license, and a master electrician license.